 MOUTH: DOORWAY TO THE BODY

 We utilize our teeth, tongue and mouth muscles to breakdown the food we consume daily.
 In turn, bacteria can start to accumulate in our mouth.
 Without proper dental and oral hygiene, bacteria build up will eventually cause infection to the gums.

 Inflammation will follow as the immune system attempts to fight off the infection.
 If ignored, the inflammation will persist and eventually eat away at the gums and the very structure that holds your teeth in place.
-This resulting condition is called periodontitis or severe gum disease.

 While the mouth is considered the doorway to the body – the entry point of the food we eat to power up our bodies – it may also be a doorway to infection, body pain and diseases, especially without appropriate dental and oral hygiene.

 ORAL HEALTH AND BODY PAIN

 Some people might find it hard to believe that poor oral hygiene is linked, or may even directly affect, different kinds of body pain.